 AppleCare+ with Theft and Loss gives you the option of paying a little more in order to have a replacement option if your iPhone ever disappears.
-AppleCare+ with Theft and Loss cost $299 (or $14.99 per month for 24 months) and gives you the exact same protection and service fees that AppleCare+ offers for damage, but also offers, for a $229 or $269 deductible cost, to replace a lost or stolen iPhone up to two times.
+AppleCare+ with Theft and Loss cost $299 for any of the iPhone 11 series (or $14.99 per month for 24 months) and for the new iPhone SE it will cost you $179 (or $7.99 a month) gives you the exact same protection and service fees that AppleCare+ offers for damage, but also offers, for a $229 or $269 deductible cost, to replace a lost or stolen iPhone up to two times.
 After that, you'll be paying full price for a replacement.

 An important note from Apple's fine print:

 "Theft and loss coverage requires you to have to Find My iPhone enabled on your device at the time it is lost or stolen.
 During the theft or loss claims process, you will be asked to erase your missing device, disable it, and transfer ownership before you can be issued a new device."